Rishwanth05/Rishwanth05/README.md

 > *"Skills can be taught, but character cannot."*

-I'm a **Computer Science grad student at University of Central Missouri** and a mission-driven Data Engineer who builds pipelines that don't just move data — they move decisions.
-With hands-on industry exposure at **Alten India** and deep expertise across the modern data stack (Airflow, dbt, Snowflake, Spark), I specialize in turning messy, siloed data into clean, governed, analytics-ready systems.
+I'm a **Computer Science grad student at University of Central Missouri** and a mission-driven Software Engineer who builds full-stack applications and data systems that solve real problems.
+With hands-on industry exposure at **Alten India** and experience across the modern data stack (Airflow, dbt, Snowflake, Spark) and web stack (React, Node.js, PostgreSQL), I bridge the gap between raw data and working products.

 I don't just solve technical problems — I find them first.
-Both my flagship projects were born from real frustrations I personally experienced, because I believe the best engineers build for people, not resumes.
+My best projects were born from frustrations I personally experienced, because I believe the best engineers build for people, not resumes.

 ---